AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

 Introduction
 ~~~~~~~~~~~~

-Ada is a block-structured language, which means the programmer can nest
+Ada is a block-structured language, which means that developers can nest
 blocks of code inside other blocks.
 At the end of a block, all objects
-declared inside of it go out of scope, meaning they no longer exist, so
+declared inside of it go out of scope, so they no longer exist.
+Therefore,
 the language disallows pointers to objects in blocks with a deeper nesting
 level.

 In order to prevent dangling references, every entity is associated with a
-number, called its *accessibility level*, according to a Ada's
+number, called its *accessibility level*, according to Ada's
 accessibility rules.
 When certain references are made to an entity of an
-access type (Ada's parlance for pointer), the accessibility level of the
+access type, the accessibility level of the entity is checked against the
-entity is checked against the level allowed by the context so that no
-dangling pointers can occur.
+level allowed by the context so that no dangling pointers can occur.

 Consider the following example: